zordythezordan/ctodo/README.md

 - And other nerdy C array, memory, pointers stuff

 ### Implemented:
-- Changing status (For now only 2 statuses: ND - "Not Done" and D - "Done")
+- Changing status (For now only 3 statuses: ND - "Not Done", INP - "In Progress", and D - "Done")
 - Deleting ToDo values (Shift + Click on status button)
 - Adding new ToDo values
 - Renaming (Click on title, Control + Backspace to erase whole text, no way to undo btw :3)